dkomnen/ctci-cheat_sheet/README.md

 The benefit of this architecture is that if one of our servers dies, the requests it was handling will be sent to the next server in the ring.
 This would not be possible with just assigning a certain hash modulo to a certain server.

+### Availability vs Consistency(CAP theorem)
+In a distributed computer system, you can only support two of the following guarantees:
+- Consistency - Every read receives the most recent write or an error
+- Availability - Every request receives a response, without guarantee that it contains the most recent version of the information
+- Partition Tolerance - The system continues to operate despite arbitrary partitioning due to network failures Networks aren't reliable, so you'll need to support partition tolerance.
+You'll need to make a software tradeoff between consistency and availability.

+#### CP - consistency and partition tolerance

+Waiting for a response from the partitioned node might result in a timeout error.
+CP is a good choice if your business needs require atomic reads and writes.

+#### AP - availability and partition tolerance

+Responses return the most recent version of the data available on a node, which might not be the latest.
+Writes might take some time to propagate when the partition is resolved.

+AP is a good choice if the business needs allow for or when the system needs to continue working despite external errors.

+### Consistency patterns

+With multiple copies of the same data, we are faced with options on how to synchronize them so clients have a consistent view of the data.

+#### Weak consistency

+After a write, reads may or may not see it.
+A best effort approach is taken.

+This approach is seen in systems such as memcached.
+Weak consistency works well in real time use cases such as VoIP, video chat, and realtime multiplayer games.
+For example, if you are on a phone call and lose reception for a few seconds, when you regain connection you do not hear what was spoken during connection loss.

+#### Eventual consistency

+After a write, reads will eventually see it (typically within milliseconds).
+Data is replicated asynchronously.

+This approach is seen in systems such as DNS and email.
+Eventual consistency works well in highly available systems.

+#### Strong consistency

+After a write, reads will see it.
+Data is replicated synchronously.

+This approach is seen in file systems and RDBMSes.
+Strong consistency works well in systems that need transactions.

 ## Twitter
 We care about eventual consistency - Availability before consistency.